CraigWWright/BBC-Technical_Test/ReadME.md

 # Craig Wright - BBC Technical Test 2024

 This is my submission for the BBC technical test to create a blackjack simulation.
-My Submission is a fully interactive text based game for up to 4 players.
+My submission is a fully interactive text based game for up to 4 players.

 # How to Run the Program